v605690/Java/week_1/Week_1.md

 * Learned type casting and Scanner input.
 * Learned how to use Java’s operators and conditional logic.
 * Built confidence with foundational Java tools.
+* Push to GitHub every single day you write a line of code

 ---